-1. Election of Independent Director

-Vote for the nominee listed below Claire Ann T. Yap (Independent)

-Withhold authority for the nominee

-- 2. Approval of Centennial Stock Grant - 3.
-Such other matters as may properly come before the meeting Yes No Abstain

-This proxy should be received by the Corporate Secretary on or before September 25, 2020, the deadline for submission of proxies.

-This proxy shall be continuing and valid for any and all regular or special stockholders' meetings and/or at any adjournments, continuations or postponements thereof, for the purpose of acting in any and all agenda set.
-This proxy shall continue until such time as the same is withdrawn by the stockholder through notice in writing, or superseded by subsequent proxy, delivered to the Secretary at least three (3) business days before any scheduled meeting.
-Should the stockholder personally attend any of the meetings and express his/her intention to vote in person, this proxy shall not apply for such meeting that the said stockholder has attended.
-No proxy shall be valid and effective beyond five (5) years from date hereof.

-This proxy is not required to be notarized, and when properly executed, will be voted in the manner as directed herein.
-If no direction is made, this proxy will be voted "for" the election of all nominees and "for" the approval of the matters stated above and "for" such other matters as may properly come before the meeting in the manner described in the information statement and/or as recommended by Management or the Board of Directors.

-SIGNED IN THE PRESENCE OF:

-Signature of Stockholder/ Authorized Signatory

-Printed Name of Stockholder
+r, in his at ndersigned igned stockholder of CHINA BANKING CORPORATION ("China Bank") hereby appoints 1.
+Election of Independent Director Vote for the nominee listed below: Claire Ann T. Yap (Independent) Withhold authority for the nominee 2.
+Approval of Centennial Stock Grant Yes No Abstain 3.
+Such other matters as may properly come before the meeting Yes No Abstain This proxy should be received by the Corporate Secretary on or before September 25, 2020, the deadline for submission of proxies. conti time Secr meet proxy shall be continuing and valid for any and all regular or special stockholders' meetings and/or at any adjournments, inuations or postponements thereof, for the purpose of acting in any and all agenda set.
+This proxy shall continue until such as the same is withdrawn by the stockholder through notice in writing, or superseded by subsequent proxy, delivered to the retary at least three (3) business days before any scheduled meeting.
+Should the stockholder personally attend any of the tings and express his/her intention to vote in person, this proxy shall not apply for such meeting that the said stockholder has noted.
+No proxy shall be valid and effective beyond five (5) years from date hereof. direc "for" proxy is not required to be notarized, and when properly executed, will be voted in the manner as directed herein.
+If no stion is made, this proxy will be voted "for" the election of all nominees and "for" the approval of the matters stated above and such other matters as may properly come before the meeting in the manner described in the information statement and/or as mmended by Management or the Board of Directors.
+SIGN NED IN THE PRESENCE OF: Signature of Stockholder/ Authorized Signatory Printed Name of Stockholder